 Scars can form in many shapes, depths, sizes, and levels of severity.
 To give you the most satisfactory and successful result, your dermatologist will evaluate your scar(s) to determine the best course of action.
-Some common options for Scar Revision treatments include:
+Some common options for Scar Treatments include:

 - Surgery: This procedure involves the total or partial removal of the scar.
 Though surgery leaves its own scars, your dermatologist will alter the affected area to release tension or restore function.
 They will then carefully close the wound to create a smaller, less noticeable scar.